bonomani/devmon/docs/TEMPLATES.md

 left-aligned.
 To align content on the right side, use '|>' instead of '|'.
 Note that the leftmost column cannot be right-aligned in this way.

 - The next line is the `table content`.
 The row contains one or more OIDs.
-The first is the `primary` OID.
+The first is the `primary OID`.
 Other OIDs in the row are linked to the primary OID, by their indexes (key).
-For example, if the primary OID has leaves indexed as '100,101,102,103,104', the table will have five rows and only theses indexes will be display for any OIDs.
-Non-repeater aliases in the table will be a constant.
+For example, if the primary OID has leaves indexed as '100,101,102,103,104', the table will have five rows, theses indexes will be display for any OIDs even if they do not exist for some OIDs.
+A `non-repeater` OID in the table will be constant in all rows.

 ### The TABLE options
 The `TABLE:` keyword can have one or more, comma-delimited options following it.
 These